edward3923/hw1/README.md

-This website is to show that
+This website is for Kellogg students who want to learn more about the vaccines available to them.